New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Achieve 99.95% uptime across all production services

-Reduce mean time to recovery (MTTR) from 45 minutes to under 10
+Reduce mean time to recovery from 45 min to under 10

 Reduce P1 incidents from 8 per month to 2

-Reduce average cycle time from commit to production from 4 days to 1
+Reduce commit-to-production cycle time from 4 days to 1

 Increase deployment frequency from 3 per week to daily